 Ms. Salas inquired if Chula Vista taxicabs would have to obtain an MTS taxicab permit as well as a Chula Vista permit.
 Ms. Leslie replied that Chula Vista has the option to work with MTS or to enter into a Joint Powers Authority with a different public entity to comply with AB 1069.
 She noted that if Chula Vista decided to work with MTS, then the Chula Vista taxicabs would only have to acquire permits from MTS and not also in Chula Vista.
-She also stated that if Chula Vista decided to obtain that one permit.
+She also stated that if Chula Vista decided to enter into a JPA with another a public entity, that they would only be required to obtain that one permit.